 SBWDB receives funding for Title I Adult and Dislocated Worker employment and training activities including: job search and placement assistance; labor market information; initial assessment of skills and needs; and information about available services (including access to on-the-job training and training in in-demand industry sectors through training programs available through the ETPL) and follow-up services to help participants remain employed after placement.
-SBCWDB passes through WIOA Title I Adult and Dislocated Worker funding to Equus Career Services ("Equus"), a for-profit entity, that as SBCWDB's subrecipient, serves as the AJCC One-Stop Operator, and the WIOA Title I Adult and Dislocated Worker Program Operator.
-Upon the end of the term of the agreement with Equus, SBCWDB will commence competitive procurement to select a successor AJCC One-Stop Operator and WIOA Title I Adult and Dislocated Worker Program Operator.
+SBCWDB passed through WIOA Title I Adult and Dislocated Worker funding to Equus Career Services ("Equus") ending June 30, 2022 and to Managed Career Solutions ("MCS") starting July 1, 2023.
+Both are for-profit entities, and SBCWDB's subrecipients serving as AJCC One-Stop Operators, and the WIOA Title I Adult and Dislocated Worker Program Operators.
+Upon the end of the term of the agreement with Equus, SBCWDB commenced competitive procurement and selected MCS the successor to Equus as AJCC One-Stop Operator and WIOA Title I Adult and Dislocated Worker Program Operator.

-Through Equus and successor subrecipients, SBWDB will continue to prepare job seekers with a focus on customer-centered service delivery, including the work preparedness and occupational skills necessary for "middle skill" jobs and career pathways, which will include a combination of Work Preparedness Training and Occupational Skills Training.
+Through MCS, SBWDB will continue to prepare job seekers with a focus on customer-centered service delivery, including the work preparedness and occupational skills necessary for "middle skill" jobs and career pathways, which will include a combination of Work Preparedness Training and Occupational Skills Training.
 Training will focus on priority industry sectors and occupational clusters identified by SCCRPU and SBCWDB, and will focus on services that teach skills needed to be successful in the workplace.